All Episodes

 to a number of young women.
 I wonder if you

-You're absolutely rights and describing as sexual assault.
-So yes
+Watch and describing as sexual assault.

-off to England to live in the Olpah Stay Center
+off to England to live in the OLPAH Stay Center

 arrested or whatever.
 And there was a good reason for that,

-of Olpus Day in Washington, d C. And as you say,
+of OLPUS Day in Washington, d C. And as you say,

 he'd recruited vast numbers of the Conservative Republican elite to

-OLPA Stay.
+OPA Stay.
 He'd enticed all of these people into the

-Olpah Stay network.
+OLPAH Stay network.
 People looked up to him.
 He was

-frequently on places like Meet the Press.
+frequently on places like meet the press.
 He was the

 kind of the go to guy in central Washington.
 He